blitz0p3rations/blitz0p3rations.github.io/_posts/2023-07-20-Multimaster.md

 - SQLi
 - PSW Spraying
 - CVE-2020-1472
-## Attack storyline or vulnerabilties with MITRE mapping,CVE and with remediations
+## Attack storyline or vulnerabilities with MITRE mapping, CVE and with remediations

 T1590 - Conduct Active Scanning: The attacker initiates the reconnaissance phase by actively scanning the target network for open ports and services.
 T1046 - Network Service Scanning: The attacker employs network service scanning to identify open ports and services on the target systems.

-Through the port scanning results and other common enumerations techniques, the attacker identifies exposed services within the target network.
+Through the port scanning results and other common enumeration techniques, the attacker identifies exposed services within the target network.

 ![](https://raw.githubusercontent.com/blitz0p3rations/blitz0p3rations.github.io/master/uploads/mul1.png)

 ### SQLi
-SQL Injection (SQLi) is a type of cybersecurity vulnerability that occurs when an attacker is able to manipulate an application's input fields to execute arbitrary SQL (Structured Query Language) commands in a database.
+SQL Injection (SQLi) is a type of cybersecurity vulnerability that occurs when an attacker can manipulate an application's input fields to execute arbitrary SQL (Structured Query Language) commands in a database.
 SQLi vulnerabilities occur primarily in web applications that use user inputs to construct database queries without proper validation or sanitization.
 ### PoC
 It was possible to identify a SQL Injection (SQLi) vulnerability within the target application.
 By exploiting this vulnerability, the team was able to extract sensitive information, including user credentials and corresponding hashes, from the application's database.